trumpiter-max/Proactive-cyber-defence/Securing-Infrastructure/Chapter-1-Creating-a-Security-Program.md

     - Responsible for daily security operations:
       - Managing assets
       - Assessing threats and vulnerabilities
-      - Monitoring the enviroment for attacks and threats
+      - Monitoring the environment for attacks and threats
       - Managing risks
       - Providing training
     - Sub teams: networking, operation, application and offensive security